 Scalding with steam is an alternative to scalding in hot water.
-This procedure operates using moist air heated to approximately 60-62 °C. The pig carcasses are conveyed through a tunnel.
-The moist air is extracted in the upper part of the tunnel by ventilators and circulated in exterior channels, where it is moistened and heated by steam.
+This procedure operates using moist air heated to approximately 60 - 62 °C. The pig carcasses are conveyed through a tunnel.
+The moist air is extracted in the upper part of a tunnel by ventilators and circulated in exterior channels, where it is moistened and heated by steam.
 Ventilators then blow the hot moist air back into the lower section of the scalding tunnel.
 Air deflection plates guide the air over the carcasses, where some of it condenses and produces the scalding effect.
-For outdoor pigs, the bristles are harder and steam is not a suitable means to loosen the bristles of this type of animal [156, TWG 2019].
 The technique is illustrated in Figure 3.58.